mcoblenz/Obsidian/user_guide/source/tutorial/ownership4.rst

             amount = amount + mergeFrom.amount;
             [mergeFrom@Owned]; // As per declaration
             disown mergeFrom;
-            // We absorbed the value of mergeFrom, so we need to actually throw it away.
+            // We absorbed the value of mergeFrom, so we need to throw it away.
-            // Since 'mergeFrom' is no longer an owning reference, it satisfies the 'Unowned' specification above
+            // Since 'mergeFrom' is no longer an owning reference,
+            // it satisfies the 'Unowned' specification above
             // and we don't get an error about losing an owned asset.
        }
    }